kcarww/kcarww/README.md

 ### Hi there 👋
+My name is Carlos, I've been working in programming for over 10 years and I'ven been teaching for teenager for other 6.

 <!--
 **kcarww/kcarww** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.